 - Does not support assigning to a queue or assigning multiple owner fields or initiate round robin type distribution.

-A custom-built solution typically has two components: fields on the account to indicate the territory attributes, and business logic stored as workflow rules, triggers, and more to automatically assign an account to a territory.
+A custom-built territory management solution typically has two components: fields on the account to indicate the territory attributes, and business logic stored as workflow rules, triggers, and more to automatically assign an account to a territory.
 A typical organization will apply this setup to leads, contacts, and accounts.

 Building territories yourself is highly flexible to change, which is a major benefit if your model is evolving.
 This option will also provide clear fields on the account, and will have a limited impact on your existing features.
 At the same time, this route can be time consuming and costly to set up.
 A custom solution will not connect to sharing rules or standard Salesforce features.
 Finally, this option will require further custom development as the model becomes more complex.